-- 1.6 The Fund currently has six investment managers who have responsibility for the day-to-day management of the assets and full investment discretion subject to the investment guidelines and restrictions agreed with the PFP. - 1.7 The custodians have responsibility for the recording and safekeeping of the assets, the settlement of transactions as directed by the relevant investment manager and some administrative matters. - 1.8 The investment consultant provides advice to the PFP on strategic investment issues such as the long-term investment strategy (in conjunction with the Fund Actuary) and the appointment of the investment managers for the Fund.
+- 1.6 Investment Managers have responsibility for the day-to-day management of the assets and full investment discretion subject to the investment guidelines and restrictions agreed with the PFP. - 1.7 The custodians have responsibility for the recording and safekeeping of the assets, the settlement of transactions as directed by the relevant investment manager and some administrative matters. - 1.8 The investment consultant provides advice to the PFP on strategic investment issues such as the long-term investment strategy (in conjunction with the Fund Actuary) and the appointment of the investment managers for the Fund.
 The Actuary provides advice on the financial position of the Fund and the nature and extent of its liabilities.